-This article is in response to Binance.US recent guide for claiming SPARK.
+This article is in response to Binance.US recent guide for claiming FLARE.
 The guide suggests that Binance.US will not support SPARK as listing on their platform.
-Holders of XRP on the day of the snapshot can specify a Flare address to receive the SPARK that they are eligible for.
+Holders of XRP on the day of the snapshot can specify a Flare address to receive the FLARE that they are eligible for.

 DISCLAIMER: GateHub does not vouch or have any control over Binance.US’ handling, rules and timeliness of the distribution.
 GateHub will not be held accountable for any delays or mismanagement on Binance.US’ side.

-The guide suggests you create a SPARK address at one of the supporting wallets provided on Flare’s website.
-You will be able to receive the SPARK distribution at GateHub and SPARK will be listed on GateHub for deposits, withdrawals and trading.
+The guide suggests you create a FLARE address at one of the supporting wallets provided on Flare’s website.
+You will be able to receive the FLARE distribution at GateHub and FLARE will be listed on GateHub for deposits, withdrawals and trading.

-You can use a SPARK (called Flare with the ticker FLR on GateHub) address provided by GateHub to create a claim on Binance.US.
+You can use a FLARE (with the ticker FLR on GateHub) address provided by GateHub to create a claim on Binance.US.

 - The Flare network is expected to go live in Q2 2021.
 We don't have the exact date yet but we will keep you posted.